wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

   1. Asking for just the right amount of time
     - Feel free to inspect the state of the queue, which will show that all nodes are currently busy
-    - Submit a job asking for 4 compute nodes and just enough time to run *myprogram* (i.e., 2 + 20/4 hours)
+    - Submit a job asking for 4 nodes and just enough time to run *myprogram* (i.e., 2 + 20/4 hours)
     - At what time did the job complete?
   2. Asking for too much time
     - Reset the simulation and resubmit the job, but now asking for 24 hours, just being conservative